Beit She'arim - ancient city and basilica

 The ruins you see in front of you are those of a large mansion.
 There was a synagogue just beyond the mansion, but its ruins are in the grounds of the Zayid farmstead.
 Because of its magnificence and location, there is a strong possibility that this was Rebbe’s home.

-The mansion had a large entrance courtyard where his bodyguard would have regulated his visitors.
+The mansion had a large courtyard by its entrance and this is where his bodyguard would have regulated his visitors.
 Note a small room with a toilet at the rear of the building on the right (facing the ruins from your car).
-This may have been a much-used room for Rebbe as we know that he had a bowel problem that led to bouts of severe abdominal pain.
+This may have been a much-used room for Rebbe as we know he had a bowel problem that led to bouts of severe abdominal pain.
 Unlike Tzipori, this city was not a Roman polis and therefore had no running water.
 Waste would have gone directly into the ground.

 -